 The Hazardous Waste Permitting Process: A Citizens Guide

 The Permitting process for a hazardous waste management facility requires a significant amount of time and effort.
 Each participant plays a distinct and essential role.
 Permit applicants must carefully consider the RCRA regulations when developing and submitting their applications and planning public involvement activities.
-ADEQ must review the permit application to ensure that it is complete, adequate, and protective of public health and the environment.
-ADEQ must also coordinate this review to ensure community involvement.
+DEQ must review the permit application to ensure that it is complete, adequate, and protective of public health and the environment.
+DEQ must also coordinate this review to ensure community involvement.
 The public should become familiar with the permitting process and participate in it so that community concerns are heard and acted upon.
 This coordination of efforts will help to ensure that the environment and citizens of the United States are protected by proper management of hazardous wastes.

 Select the plus symbol to view instructions relating to your selection.